-It has to be said, the RS4 has far more presence in real life than it does in pictures – those arches punch out an extra 24mm in width compared with the standard A4 Avant and sits 30mm lower.
-Those giant oval exhaust outlets manage to make it look lower as well as wider.
-The dark vents flanking the tail-lights aren’t actually real, disappointingly, but help to add even more visual width.
+It has to be said, the RS4 has far more presence in real life than it does in pictures – those arches punch out an extra 24mm in width compared with the standard A4 Avant and it sits 30mm lower.
+Giant oval tailpipes manage to make it look lower as well as wider.
+The dark vents flanking the tail lights aren’t actually real, disappointingly, but help to add even more visual width to reinforce its brawniness.

-Audi reckons its wide-arched shape draws design inspiration from the Audi 90 IMSA GTO (check it out in our gallery here) – a good thing to draw inspiration from, even if it’s probably not necessarily the first thing that comes to mind when you look at the RS4.
+Audi reckons its wide-arched shape references the Audi 90 IMSA GTO (check it out in our gallery here) – a good thing to draw design inspiration from, even if it’s unlikely to be the first thing that comes to mind when you look at the RS4.

 While 19-inch wheels are standard, the larger of the two options available are 20 inches in silver or black, wearing 275/30 Continentals front and rear.
-Opt for the Carbon Edition and a set of 20-inch, gloss-milled aluminium wheels shave a further 8kg in weight.
+Opt for the Carbon Black version and a set of glossy, 20-inch, milled aluminium wheels shave a further 8kg in weight.

-That 2020 refresh tallied-up with the makeover that lesser A4s received during 2019, with LED-heavy lights and a framless new interpretation of the honeycomb mesh grille, slotting into a slimmer, broader appeture than less powerful models.
-Given there are no sheetmetal changes, it's remarkable how much more hench the facelifted RS4 looks.
+That 2020 refresh tallied-up with the makeover that lesser A4s received during 2019, with LED-heavy lights and a frameless interpretation of the honeycomb mesh grille, slotting into a slimmer, broader aperture than less powerful models.
+Given there are no sheetmetal changes, it’s remarkable how much more hench the facelifted RS4 looks as a result.

 How’s the Audi RS4’s interior?

-The now well-established digital Virtual Cockpit TFT instrument panel sits behind the wheel, with extra RS-specific displays available such as boost pressure, tyre pressures, power and torque output, and a G-meter – which is probably the last thing you should be looking at while you’re cornering at any kind of meaningful g.
+The RS-specific Virtual Cockpit TFT instrument panel sits behind the wheel, with extra RS-specific displays available such as boost pressure, tyre pressures, power and torque output, and a G-meter – which is probably the last thing you should be looking at while you’re cornering at any kind of meaningful g.

 It’s optionaly augmented by a genuinely useful head-up display beamed onto the windscreen, which is pin-sharp, and, helpfully, includes an oil temperature readout along with the usual vehicle speed and sat-nav instructions – and, less usefully, a lap timer.